 • a person acting as a legal adviser to the Crown or as counsel for the Crown in any proceedings;

-• the Electoral Commissioner;
+• the Victorian Electoral Commission;

 • the Auditor-General;

-• royal commissions and boards of inquiry;
+• royal commissions and boards of inquiry; and

 • boards, tribunals and commissions that are, by virtue of statute, presided over by a judge, magistrate or Australian lawyer.